auth0/limitd-redis/README.md

 ## PUT

-You can manually reset a fill a bucket using PUT:
+You can manually reset or fill a bucket using PUT:

 ```js
 limitd.put(type, key, [count], (err, result) => {